Multiple Income Streams Don’t Create Security — Structure Does

 • remove streams that add stress

-Multiple income streams can strengthen financial security — if they reduce risk instead of multiplying pressure.
+Multiple income streams can strengthen financial security — but only when multiple income streams are structured to reduce risk instead of multiply pressure.

 When income supports mental health, energy, and long-term planning, growth becomes sustainable instead of exhausting.